Artificial Intelligence for Scientific Research: Authentic Research Education Framework: AIfSR group organization

 \subsection{Management}

-The group is managed by a leadership team (Fig. \ref{fig:structure}) that consists of four students and one senior supervisor.
-Student leadership consists of one student leader for the group, and three student leaders for each role, collectively known as role leaders.
+The group is managed by a leadership team (Fig. \ref{fig:structure}) that consists of five students and one senior supervisor.
+Student leadership consists of one student leader for the group, three student leaders for each role (role leads), and one outreach lead.
+It is possible to operate at a reduced capacity without student leadership at the initial stage.

-The group leader's primary responsibility is the long-term strategic development of the group, including establishing collaborations for future semesters in advance.
-They are also responsible for the overall operation of the group, including communication between groups and leadership, scheduling, and outreach to the group's collaborators.
-Typically this position is given to a student who has displayed outstanding initiative and organization.

-Role leadership consists of students who act as supervisors for that given role.
-They are responsible for the recruitment of new students into that role.
-Our system involved a centralized application portal, from which applications would be reviewed by leadership and student leadership would conduct an interview based on the role that the candidate is interested in or is the best fit for.
-Role leaders are also tasked with supervising students in their role, and intervening if any issues arise.
+Role leadership consists of students who act as supervisors for that given role and also interview applicants (our application system involves a centralized application portal).
 Typically, these are students who have displayed a high level of aptitude in their role, to the point that they would be able to guide others in said role.

-Given that leadership is ideally made up of students who have had prior experience, in the first semester it is possible to operate at a reduced capacity without student leadership.
-During this period, the group's supervisor would identify students who are fit for those roles.
-We have found this approach to be beneficial as student leadership performs best when they have had prior experience working in the group as a normal member to build up the necessary experience.
+The outreach lead works on establishing and supporting a pipeline for the potential projects for the group and promoting the group within the university.

-The group supervisor is a senior staff or faculty member that guides the group.
-Their role is to provide guidance to the group and student leadership where necessary.
-They also handle any administrative tasks that student leadership does not have the authority to handle.
-Crucially, in the beginning, their role will be much more hands-on as students are still becoming accustomed to the workings of the group.
-The role becomes less involved as more experienced students can take up the work needed.
+The group supervisor (or people in two independent roles of facilitator and mentor) is a senior staff or faculty member who guides the group.
+The facilitator's responsibility includes handling any administrative tasks that student leadership does not have the authority to handle.
+The mentor's responsibility is to provide guidance to the group and student leadership where necessary.

-One planned addition to our group is that of role-specific advisors.
-These are experienced individuals and past students who can provide the expertise that students can make use of in approaching their given tasks.
-This would provide an additional vector by which students can learn, by providing experienced mentors whom students can learn from and leverage their expertise.